The joy of validating technical research

 RGB cube of wonder

 This looks promising!
-Since I am a degenerate who only knows how to copy and paste, I find the part that says, “The source code of all the tests can be found in the author’s repository [21].
+Since I am a degenerate who only knows how to copy others, I decided to copy the author’s source code.
+Luckily, this paper mentions open source: “The source code of all the tests can be found in the author’s repository [21].
 The code is published under open source license.”

 Hooray!
-I click on the link in the reference:
+I click on the reference… and the repository is gone.

 the source code link doesn't exist.